ShlomoStept/Java-Sql-Communication-package/README.md

 ### A. You will need to download the three pieces of this puzzle
 1. MySQL: the database software --> [MySQL Community Server](https://dev.mysql.com/downloads/mysql/)
 2. A MySQL workbench: to interact with the database --> [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
-3. A oracle created Java-SQL communication package: to allow java to talk to MySql [Connector/J](https://dev.mysql.com/downloads/connector/j/)
+3. A Oracle created Java-SQL communication package: to allow java to talk to MySql [Connector/J](https://dev.mysql.com/downloads/connector/j/)
+4. You need to add the ""mysql-connector-java... .jar file"" to the workspce by:
+> File -> project structure -> modules -> dependancies (instead of sources or paths) -> Click the plus sign ->  locate the mysql-connector-java... .jar file -> press apply/ok
+> then add it to the Jave class path

 > a good video that walks though this process (steps 1 & 2) is [MySQL Tutorial for Beginners](https://www.youtube.com/watch?v=7S_tz1z_5bA&t=290s)